UBCAgroBot/jetson-ros-workspace/README.md

 ### ROS Contribution Guidelines

 #### Setting Up A New Package
-The plan is to set up one package per subteam and packages for interteam tasks (such as publishing sensor data).
-Please create a new package only if your team does not have one yet or you are working on a new task that is required by multiple teams.
+Please create a new package only if it is agreed in an all-subteams meeting, so the file system does not get too complicated.
+Thank you.

 * Open a new terminal
 * Go into the src of the workspace